-The exploration, development, transmission and sale of energy has been the backbone of the Canadian economy, and Canada is blessed with a diversity of energy resources.
+The exploration, development, transmission and sale of energy is the backbone of the Canadian economy, and Canada is blessed with a diversity of energy resources.
 Reserves of crude oil found in western Canada are among the largest in the world and Canada is one of the leading producers of both oil and natural gas.
 The world's longest crude oil and liquids pipeline system is operated by a Canadian company.
 A Canadian company owns one of the most extensive natural gas transmission networks in the world.
 A significant portion of Canada's energy, primarily oil, natural gas and electricity, is exported to the United States.
 Shale discoveries in the United States and eastern Canada will continue to have an impact on natural gas in Canada.
-Pipeline capacity will continue to be an issue to get product to international markets.